 Sure, canned apple pie filling is easy, but making your own isn’t all that hard either—and it tastes so much better!

 This recipe for homemade apple pie filling can be made in advance and stored in the fridge or freezer, so you can have it on hand whenever a craving strikes.
 (Or you can just eat it straight out of the jar.
 It’s that good!)

 Best Apple Pie Filling Recipe

-There are a few elements involved in the perfect apple pie filling, and the apples are the most important.
-Granny Smith apples are the classic choice and widely considered the best apples because their tart flavor is nicely balanced by the sugar you’ll be adding, and their firm texture holds up well when baking, so you won’t be left with mushy, unappetizing apples.
+There are a few elements involved in the perfect apple pie filling.
+However, the apples are the most important part!
+Granny smith are most commonly used because their tart flavor is nicely balanced by the sugar.
+In addition, their firm texture holds up while baking so you won’t be left with mushy, unappetizing apples!

 If you can’t find Granny Smith apples, some good alternatives are Honeycrisp, Braeburn, Gala, or Pink Lady.
-Avoid using Red Delicious—their sweetness and softness make them a poor choice for apple pie filling.
+Avoid using Red Delicious.
+Although delicious, their sweet flavor and soft texture make them a poor choice for a filling.

 Then, of course, there are the spices!
 I use a blend of cinnamon, nutmeg, and ginger here, but you can swap in apple pie spice instead if you’d like.